A woman with short gray hair wearing a gray blazer and a white shirt sitting against a blue background.

 Current Group Offering

-The group moves at a steady, compassionate pace and will draw on short videos, podcasts, readings, and music to support reflection and connection.
-Inspired in part by Lily Allen’s West End Girl, the group is intentionally shaped to reduce shame and help partners rebuild trust in themselves.
+The group moves at a steady, compassionate pace and is intentionally shaped to reduce shame and help partners rebuild trust in themselves through connection with others.

 Contact Me